Labor & Employment Law Practice

 Intentional Tort Litigation Defense Practice

-Our health & safety group contains three partners, Bill Wahoff, Tim Cowans and Rich Goldberg, who are Board Certified in Workers’ Compensation by the Ohio State Bar Association Board, five associates, Karla Soards, Lacey Cain, Brad Howenstein, Bill Creedon and Nelva Smith, four legal assistants, and three administrative assistants devoted to the practice.
+Our health & safety group contains three partners, Bill Wahoff, Tim Cowans and Rich Goldberg, who are Board Certified in Workers’ Compensation by the Ohio State Bar Association Board, three associates, Karla Soards, Bill Creedon and Nelva Smith, two legal assistants, and two administrative assistants devoted to the practice.
 Bill Wahoff, Tim Cowans and Rich Goldberg have been listed as Ohio Super Lawyers in Workers’ Compensation.

 Our attorneys regularly travel to and take workers’ compensation hearings statewide at all twelve district offices of the Ohio Industrial Commission.
 We have had court cases pending in counties in Geauga, Auglaize, Union, Franklin, Montgomery, Clark, Coshocton, Tuscarawas, Williams, Washington, Hamilton, Lucas, Cuyahoga, Medina, Summit, Stark, Mahoning, Ashtabula, Scioto, Logan, Allen, Richland, Ashland, Washington, Shelby and many counties in between, in all regions of the state.
 Based in Columbus, we have excellent and regular access to the Self-Insured Section of the Bureau to informally or formally handle any issues that might arise, such as grant of coverage, mergers, renewal of coverage, special Adjudication Committee or self-insured committees’ hearings, and to manage responses to complaints and audits.
 We provide our clients with on-site training of claims specialists, executives, middle managers or front-line supervisors, with a schedule to accommodate continuous operations.